MarcusHoltz/marcusholtz.github.io/_posts/2025-06-02-piping-server-tricks-for-ephemeral-secure-sharing.md

 Have you ever used [Magic Wormhole](https://magic-wormhole.readthedocs.io/en/latest/welcome.html)?

-I mean, of course you have - but let me just share anyway.
+I mean, of course you have - but let me just say...

 Magic Wormhole lets you share things from one computer to another, over WebSockets wrapped in Tor-inspired rendezvous servers.
-It works great, with firewall **hole** punching, it’s **magic**.
+It works great, with firewall **hole** punching, it's **magic**.

 But what if you didnt want to contact a TURN/relayed/rendezvous server, and you didnt want to install any packages?

 **Now we're getting into Piping Server territory.**

 What to know the difference between the two?

-Check out [Magic Wormhole vs Piping Server](#magic-wormhole-vs-piping-server) at the close.
+> Check out my [Magic Wormhole vs Piping Server](#magic-wormhole-vs-piping-server) table at the end of this post.

 * * *